Utah Administrative Code

 In accordance with Subsections 58-1-203(1) and 58-1-301(3), the examination requirements for licensure in Subsection 58-28-302(1)(b) are defined, clarified, or established as follows:

-(1) Applicants who passed the examinations listed in this subsection prior to May 1, 2000 shall submit documentation showing they passed:
+(1) Applicants who passed examinations prior to May 1, 2000 shall submit documentation showing they passed:

 (a) the National Board Examination (NBE) of the National Board Examination Committee (NBEC) of the American Veterinary Medical Association (AVMA) with a minimum passing score as determined by the NBEC; and